 Think about this before you scroll down for the answer.*

-- Help people empathize with others.
 Most people who are in the “inside group” (e.g. white males) are unaware of their privilege.
 Help them empathize with the experiences of those in the “outside groups” by sharing stories in your company newsletter and in face-to-face and online discussions.

-- Give everyone a voice.
 Some cultures are more outspoken than others.
 For example, Americans tend to feel comfortable speaking up in groups, whereas other cultures see it as disrespectful or threatening.
 Overcome these natural tendencies by providing ample opportunity to hear voices from all groups.

-- Rotate international flags from around the world that represent your employee mix, both physically in your workplaces and digitally on computer wallpapers.
+Rotate international flags from around the world that represent your employee mix, both physically in your workplaces and digitally on computer wallpapers.

 However, remember that an inclusion program is about breaking down barriers, not encouraging people to stay in ‘safe groups’.

-- Maintain an open dialogue with diverse staff to understand their unique perspectives and evolve your approach as you need to.
+Speak regularly with diverse staff to understand their unique perspectives and evolve your approach as you need to.
 Accept the fact that you might get some things wrong with your inclusion program.
-An interactive employee survey, whistleblower hotline and anonymous feedback channels provide plenty of opportunities for dialogue.
+An interactive employee survey, whistleblower hotline, and anonymous feedback channels provide plenty of opportunities for dialogue.